kruize/autotune/README.md

 You can also take a look at the UI to better understand recommendations.

-## Autotune Architecture
+## Kruize Architecture

-See the [Autotune Architecture](/design/README.md) for more details on the architecture.
+See the [Kruize Architecture](/design/README.md) for more details on the architecture.

 ## API Documentation
 For complete API specifications and examples, see the [Kruize API Documentation](design/KruizeLocalAPI.md).